 It is important to replenish essential minerals as these too can be bound and removed from the body as part of the detoxification process.
 This can be done by adding an ionic liquid supplement to water.

-– Far-Infrared Saunas are an excellent way of inducing sweating, increasing metabolic rate and dilating blood vessels & tissues to release toxins.
+– Far-Infrared Saunas are an excellent way of inducing sweating, increasing metabolic rate and dilating blood vessels and tissues to release toxins.
 They are best used on a regular basis and can now be found in gyms & health clubs.

 – Enemas can safely be used at home to empty pockets of waste build-up.
 Alternatively find a registered colon hydrotherapist.